Table of Contents:

 Even if you prefer other subjects to paint, keep practicing painting flowers.
 Achieving a realistic flower is a good challenge for both beginning and experienced artists.
 It allows you to work on significant elements such as proportion, scale, form, and texture.
 You’ll find that becoming good at drawing and painting flowers will help you realistically capture other subjects as well.

 There you have it—some handy tips that will help create realistic flowers.
 These tips will work with whatever flower you want to paint.
-You can find all kinds of flowers to add to your art at your local botanical garden, arboretum, or even your neighbor’s garden!
-To see how our artist used all these tips, watch this video and get inspired!
+You can find all kinds of flowers to add to your art at your local botanical garden, arboretum, or even your neighbor’s garden.
+To see how our artist used all these tips, watch this video and get inspired, and don't forget to check out our entire Valentines Day Collection for limitless creativity!